theodtasia/dogs-image-search-postgress-database-with-flask-frontend/README.md

 ```

 # **PostgreSQL:**
-To use this application, you must establish a connection with a PostgreSQL database and create a table named pet_images.
+To use this application, you must establish a connection with a PostgreSQL database and create a table named dog_images.
 To establish a connection with PostgreSQL, create a .env file in the following format:

 ```
 DB_HOST=localhost